Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 Collision Helps repair your vehicle after a covered crash, usually subject to a deductible.
 Important if you cannot afford repair or replacement after an accident.

-Medical payments May help with medical expenses after a covered accident, depending on policy and state rules.
+Medical coverage May help with medical expenses after a covered accident, depending on policy and state rules.
 Useful when comparing medical protection for you and passengers.

-Rental reimbursement May help pay for a rental car if your vehicle is damaged and unavailable after a covered accident.
-Useful if you rely on your car for commuting, school, family, or work.
+Rental reimbursement May help pay for a rental car if your vehicle is unavailable after a covered accident.
+Useful if you rely on your car for commuting, school, family or work.

 When Full Coverage Is Required

 Full coverage is often required when your vehicle is financed or leased.
 A lender or leasing company wants to protect the vehicle while it still has a financial interest in it.
-NAIC explains that if you have an auto loan, your lender requires you to carry both comprehensive and collision coverage [2].
+NAIC explains that if you have an auto loan, your lender may require both comprehensive and collision coverage [2].

 If you allow required coverage to lapse, your lender may purchase force-placed insurance and add the cost to your loan or lease.
 That coverage is often designed to protect the lender’s interest, not necessarily to give you the same protection you would choose yourself.